DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 ### This Week's Focus
 - Since a good number of us are gonna be attending those workshop presentations next week, it might be a good idea to polish up the game as much as we can.
 Yknow, just in case someone asks to see the game.
+- Go through and *try to improve any placeholder stuff*

 ## LD Notes
 - Last week, we went through all the levels that are currently in the game.